mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

 ## 5. How to handle version conflicts

 Just say you need two versions of samtools installed.
-Samtools is used a lot as a dependency in a lot of other tools and they sometimes need particular versions.
+Samtools is used a lot as a dependency in a lot of other tools, and they sometimes need particular versions.
 What if you want to use `tool-a` which has a dependency for `samtools 1.8` and you also want to use `tool-b` which needs `samtools 1.9`.
 What do you do?
 You can't have samtools 1.8 & 1.9 at the same time can you?

-**Yes you can!** You just need to install `tool-a` and `tool-b` in different and separate **environments** with their own set of dependencies that do not interact with one another!
+**Yes, you can!** You need to install `tool-a` and `tool-b` in different and separate **environments** with their own set of dependencies that do not interact with one another!

-To create a conda environment we use the `conda create` command.
+To create a conda environment, we use the `conda create` command.
 We will now look at how to use environments!

 ## 6. How to use Conda environments

-Lets install a tool called `mlst` into it's own environment.
+Let's install a tool called `mlst` into its environment.
 It has a lot of dependencies and is quite a complex tool.

-First thing we need to do is create an *environment* for it.
+The first thing we need to do is create an *environment* for it.

 ### 6.1 Create a conda environment